 A student should be aware of refund implications when dropping a course.
-Refund schedules will be posted at the Business Services Office on campus.
 Special-length courses may have a refund schedule different than the published standard term schedule.
 A student may inquire about these at the Business Services Office.
 Refunds are generated automatically on withdrawal from a class.
-If payment has been made by credit card, refund will be made to the credit card used for payment.
-Refunds require two-three weeks for processing.
+Refunds are processed four to six weeks after the 12th class day.
 Refunds are processed by the issuance of a check from the Business Office or through a third party provider, BANKMOBILE.
 Students will receive a refund selection kit from BANKMOBILE to choose their preferred method for receiving refunds.
 Students will be charged a fee to replace a lost BANKMOBILE card.
 A student who has opted for the installment payment plan, has dropped classes, and/or withdraws from the College is responsible for the full payment of the promissory note.
 Refunds will be applied to any balance due on the note.